 In general, I admire people who manage to keep a strict program for exercising during their entire life, and I had never imagined I could become this kind of person.
 I started running 1 or 2 times per week, then time passed, and I was going 3 or 4 times.
 Sometimes, I have a few breaks, but it has become a part of my routine.
 Even during my holidays, I find 30 minutes for running.
 It is never too late to start a new hobby or something that could be beneficial for your mental and physical health.

 6. Listen to your body

-Each running is unique and challenging, but I have learnt a lot of things about myself.
+Each running is unique and challenging, but I have learned many things about myself.
 I am sure that if I can do it, you can do it too.
-It doesn’t have to be running; you can start walking, swimming or whatever other activity you prefer.
+It doesn’t have to be running; you can start walking, swimming, or doing other activities.
 Everyone has a different path, so find your own!
 It might be not easy until it becomes a habit.
 And don’t forget, you might discover a part of yourself that you never knew before!